 Larger bore pipework (more than 1 inch) is more challenging for seals.
 This may be improved by use of a flux on the surface prior to injection.
 Careful removal of the mould plays a role in the effectiveness of the seal.

-In WS3, a number of lessons were identified.
+In WS3, several lessons were identified:

 - Mechanical properties of potential leak sealing materials should also be considered as well as the gas barrier performance.